A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

 Granularity is an essential dimension of an echo chamber operationalization.
 How granular are echo chambers analyzed, and from what perspective?
-We differentiate between single-user, group, platform, cross-platform, and holistic.
+After analysis of studies, we differentiate between \textit{single-user}, \textit{group}, \textit{platform}, \textit{cross-platform}, and \textit{holistic}.
 While single-user studies examine whether echo chambers originate from single individuals and how the individual influences echo chambers, group studies examine specific groups on specific platforms.
 Platform studies generally examine an entire platform to see whether it has an affinity for echo chambers or whether echo chambers occur there.
-In contrast, cross-platform studies compare platforms regarding their echo chamber behavior.
+In contrast, cross-platform studies compare platforms regarding their tendency for echo chambers.
 Holistic studies look at the entire media diet of users, i.e., not only certain social media but also newspapers, television, and other media simultaneously.

-Most studies examined specific groups or communities on platforms, such as climate change deniers, vaccination opponents and advocates, and Trump supporters.
+Most studies examined specific groups or communities on platforms, such as climate change deniers (e.g., \citet{Cann.2021}), vaccination opponents and advocates (e.g., \citet{Schmidt.2018}), and Trump supporters (e.g., \citet{Boulianne.2020}).
 However, few papers looked at the specific group behavior of these groups but mainly examined homophily over time and information flow to the group as opposed to outside the group.
 Some research conceptualizing specific user behavior also looked at specific users on platforms and how their behavior can create echo chambers.
 Some papers examined entire platforms and whether they correlate with echo chambers.

-Only five studies compared platforms in cross-platform studies.
-However, if specific platforms were researched, CSS was usually utilized as surveys mostly observed the whole media diet but not particular on specific platforms.
-Accordingly, a direct comparison of \citet{Cinelli.2021} of the news consumption and ties between users on Facebook and Reddit reveals that Facebook shows more segregated communities and less cross-cutting content.
-Significant disparities in homophilic tendencies in network structure and biases in information diffusion toward like-minded people exist across these platforms \cite{Cinelli.2021}.
+Only seven studies compared platforms in cross-platform studies with CSS methods.
+However, if specific platforms were researched, CSS was usually utilized.
+This is the case as surveys mostly observed the whole media diet but not one particular platform.

-At the same time, observation of the platforms studied shows that, generally, too few platforms are studied.
-This is related to available APIs -- which could change with the DSA -- but leads to the fact that not the most popular platforms were studied; most studies analyzed Twitter/X or Facebook.

-Two studies on Weibo found that the retweeting mechanism on Weibo generates polarization while commenting fosters consensus and that online users' information-seeking behavior is associated with incivility \cite{Wang.2020}.
-Additionally, Weibo discussions about genetically modified organisms saw cross-cutting linkages between communities that could reduce the possibility of viewpoint polarization \cite{Wang.2021}.